jordonsc/dosa/docs/Setup.md

 > The setup has been designed, and only tested on, a Ubuntu platform.
 While there is nothing stopping you using
 > practically any other OS, Windows included, you'll probably need to port the configuration scripts first.

+### USB Cable
+You require a USB-B Micro cable _with a data wire_ to connect to the Arduino.
+Many USB-A to USB-B Micro cables that ship with hardware for the sole purpose of providing power don't include the wires for the data pins, so be aware that if the COM port isn't showing up, you've likely got a bad cable.

+When you do connect to the device with a suitable cable, the Arduino should show up in the ports selection.

 Insta-setup
 -----------
-Some helper scripts will perform all required setup for you.
-These are tested on Ubuntu, use at your own risk.
+To install dependencies and link required libraries, run the `setup` command of the DOSA CLI:

+    ./dosa setup

+This does everything you need to get your local environment working.
+Under the hood, it's running two shell scripts:

-* Run `tools/setup.sh` to install CLI, boards and dependencies.
+* `tools/setup.sh` to install CLI, boards and dependencies
-* Run `tools/link_libs.sh` to link libraries to the required folders for IDE and compiler both.
+* `tools/link_libs.sh` to link libraries to the required folders for both the IDE and compiler

 Manual Setup
 ------------